jasoncolburne/homelab/switch.md

 username     ALL=(ALL) NOPASSWD:ALL
 ```

-For convenience, I rolled this process up into a [script](src/provision.sh) so I could easily try out different deployment configurations.
+For convenience, I rolled this process up into some [scripts](src/core-switch/scripts) so I could easily try out different deployment configurations.
 Here's what I need to do to get my system up and running, after setting up the operating system, which was the most painful part of the iterative process.

 ```
 # in KVM